 For further information on Edale and the surrounding area call Castleton Tourist Information Centre on 01433 620679

-Hardenclough Farm is running Farm Visits for school children of all ages.
+Hardenclough Farm is running free Farm Visits for school children of all ages.
 It is a working sheep farm in the Edale Valley just a short walk from the Peak Centre.
 More information can be found here:

 Hathersage swimming pool is a very warm open air heated pool